jeremypbeasley/canlis_stripe/README.md

 Receipts are sent via Google Mail in the account designated in the `.env` file.
 The code for this email is in `/app.js`.

 ### Testing

+Testing must be done in test mode.
+Docs here: https://stripe.com/docs/testing

+In order to quickly test, there are a series of autofill scripts at the head of `giftcard.js` that may be used.
+Just make sure these are commented out when deployed to production.